fusion809/fusion809.github.io-old/_posts/TE/gedit.md

 It supports syntax highlighting of several computer languages, including Desktop Configuration files (`.desktop` or `.directory`), MATLAB, MediaWiki, GNU Octave, Scilab and shell script, just to name a few I know are absent in a few basic text editors.
 Although it does not support syntax highlighting for PyMOL or SageMath, so I would not say its syntax highlighting is as extensive as Atom's or Vim's.

 ### Obtaining it
-It is easy to obtain gedit on Sabayon, via either Entropy or Portage (and yes it is available in the Portage Tree).
-If I am not mistaken, gedit comes with a default installation of Sabayon GNOME edition.
+It is easy to obtain gedit on Sabayon, via either Entropy or Portage (and yes it is available in the Portage Tree). gedit comes with a default installation of Sabayon GNOME edition.
 To install it using Entropy on an existing Sabayon machine, simply run (you can omit the `-av` options, if you are sure gedit is not already installed on your system, I am using these options in case it is and you are not aware of it):
 {% include coder.html line1="equo i -av app-editors/gedit" %}
 Alternatively to install it using Portage run:
 {% include coder.html line1="emerge -av app-editors/gedit" %}